If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 There are two ways to use Google Drive:

-Google Drive for Desktop: An app that syncs folders on your PC to the cloud (similar to Microsoft OneDrive).
+- Google Drive for Desktop: An app that you install on your PC and works like Microsoft OneDrive

 This guide will focus on how to use Google Drive with your web browser.

-How To Access Google Drive
+How to Access Google Drive

 You don’t need to install anything on your computer to get started with Google Drive.
 You can access your files from any computer in the world.